vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 ### Configurable Parameters

-- **`n_jobs`:** Number of parallel jobs for fallback execution (default: -1 for all cores)
+    - **`n_jobs`:** Reserved parameter for parallel fallback (present for backwards compatibility).
-  - Only used when batched execution is not available
-  - Threading backend used to avoid pickling overhead
+        - The current implementation falls back to sequential per-sample evaluation when batching is unavailable. `n_jobs` is accepted by the API but is not used by the sequential fallback.
+It may be reintroduced in future versions if a safe parallel fallback is implemented.

 ---